yongjinjiang/JavaScriptUFOsightings/README.md

+## This is the homework project for unit 14(Intro-To_javascript) of [Data Visualization and Analytics](https://bootcamp.umn.edu/data/landing%20full/).
+   - Built an interactive dashboard to explore the UFO sighting,  with the [dataset](./static/js/data.js) provided by the instructor.
+More details about the project can be found [here](#unit-14--assignment---javascript-and-dom-manipulation).

-Link to the app: (https://yongjinjiang.github.io/JavaScriptUFOsightings/)
+   - Link to the app: (https://yongjinjiang.github.io/JavaScriptUFOsightings/)

+## **_The original text of the homework assignment:_**
 # Unit 14 | Assignment - JavaScript and DOM Manipulation

 ## Background